-In considering Mr. Davidson's independence, the Board noted that a subsidiary of our insurance industry subsidiary, CNA Financial Corporation ("CNA"), anticipates investing in a private investment fund managed by Quantum Energy Partners, where Mr. Davidson is a partner.
-If the CNA subsidiary makes the investment, then it would pay certain fees to Quantum Energy Partners in respect of the investment, including management and performance fees.
-Mr. Davidson would indirectly share in those fees as a result of his interest in the fund's general partner.
-No fees have been paid by the CNA subsidiary at this time.
-The Board determined that this was not a material relationship based on Mr. Davidson's nominal interest in the fund's general partner and the portion of potential fees he would indirectly share in as a result of that interest.
+In considering Mr. Davidson's independence, the Board noted that a subsidiary of our insurance subsidiary, CNA Financial Corporation ("CNA"), has invested in a private investment fund managed by Quantum Capital Group ("Quantum"), where Mr. Davidson is a partner.
+The CNA subsidiary pays certain fees to Quantum in respect of the investment, including performance fees.
+While no performance fees have been paid as of the date of this Proxy Statement, Mr. Davidson is expected to be allocated a portion of any future performance fees.
+Based on the projected returns from the investment and Mr. Davidson's nominal expected allocated percentage of any performance fees, the Board determined that this was not a material relationship.